Dental Assistant (DA)

 5 credits, Winter

 Supervised unpaid practice and improvement of clinical skills taught in clinical procedures, dental materials and radiology.
 Covers advanced Expanded Functions Dental Assisting (EFDA) skills.
 Implement infection control protocols.
 Introduce basic business office procedures.
 Ten hours of community service will be required.
-Participate in two seminars during the term.
+Participate in 9 hours of seminar during the term.
 Required: Student Petition.

 Required: Acceptance into Dental Assistant program